jnysteen/ByteSerializationBenchmark/README-wip.md

 ### Creating the implementations

-We want to benchmark different ways of converting an object to a byte array - therefore, we define an interface for the required functionality first.
+We want to benchmark different ways to achieve the same goal: converting an object to a byte array.
+Therefore, I define an interface `IByteConverter<T>` specifying the required functionality first:

 ``` csharp
 public interface IByteConverter<T>